chamathsd/pylet/README.md

 ## License
 This project is licensed under the GNU GPLv3 License.
-The full license can be viewed [here](LICENSE.md).
+The full license can be viewed [here](LICENSE).

 This application makes use of the Snowish icon pack by [Alexander Moore](http://sa-ki.deviantart.com/).
-These
+Packaged icons are distributed under the terms of the GPLv3 license as described above.